MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.ko-KR/Lync/LyncServer/lync-server-2013-create-location-policies.md

     </div>

-2.  필요에 따라 다음 cmdlet을 실행 하 여 전역 위치 정책을 편집 합니다.
+2.  필요한 경우 다음 cmdlet을 실행 하 여 전역 위치 정책을 편집 합니다.

         Set-CsLocationPolicy -Identity Global -EnhancedEmergencyServicesEnabled $true -LocationRequired "disclaimer" -EnhancedEmergencyServiceDisclaimer "Your company policy requires you to set a location.
 If you do not set a location emergency services will not be able to locate you in an emergency.
 Please set a location." -PstnUsage "emergencyUsage" -EmergencyDialString "911" -ConferenceMode "twoway" -ConferenceUri "sip:+14255550123@litwareinc.com" -EmergencyDialMask "112" NotificationUri "sip:security@litwareinc.com" -UseLocationForE911Only $true -LocationRefreshInterval 2